AB9IL/Skywave-Linux-v4/README.md

 Requires Neovim with Vimwiki plugin.
 Take notes in markdown format, fully linkable and searchable.

 #### vlc-playlist:
 Rewritten for 2021!
 Requires VLC and Rofi or fzf.
 Reads playlist of streaming audio broadcasters and presents a "fuzzy finder" style menu.
 When a sation is selected, the application drops into the backgound to provide audio.
 Bring up the menu again to select another station or stop streaming.
 Amplitude compression is enabled by default to to make loudness more consistent across the various streams.
 The playlist is contained in the file "radiostreams" and it is normally kept in the ~/Music directory.
-Entries are one line per stream; url and quoted name of the station.
+Entries are one line per stream; url and quoted name of the station, and there is an option in the menu for editing the list.